The Pearson Centre for Progressive Policy

 New Members joining the Board are:

 • Zita Astravas: Zita is a public affairs professional with over 15 years serving in senior government and media relations roles at both the federal and provincial levels.
 She served in a number of senior leadership roles in government, including as Director of Issues Management and senior Advisor to Prime Minister Justin Trudeau, Chief of Staff to the President of the King’s Privy Council and Minister of Emergency Preparedness, the Minister of Public Safety, and the Minister of National Defence.
 She also served in numerous leadership roles under former Liberal Premier of Ontario Kathleen Wynne.
-Zita currently resides in Vancouver working with Wellington Advocacy;
+Zita currently resides in Vancouver working with Wellington Advocacy.

 • Michael Hatch: Michael is originally from Newfoundland and Labrador, and he has a degree in Economics from the University of Toronto.
 He is currently the Vice President of Government Relations at the Canadian Credit Union Association.
 Prior to joining CCUA in 2018, Michael spent a decade at a government relations consulting firm working primarily for national associations.
 During that time, he also served as chief economist to a large retail trade association, and was their national media spokesperson as well, conducting well over 2,000 media interviews in all formats over ten years.
 Michael also worked on Parliament Hill for three years as an economic policy advisor.